forestgrape/coronavirus/index.md

 ### conserved patterns
 [in work]
 Some parts of the coronavirus genome
 * Functional units of proteins.
-The more fundamental there function is, the more conserved they are.
+The more fundamental there function is, the more conserved they tend to be.
-* Internal proteins of viruses are more difficult to target for the immune system, therefore the corresponding genes have less evolutionary drive to adapt
+* Internal proteins of viruses are more difficult to target for the immune system, therefore the corresponding genes have less evolutionary drive to adapt.
-* For coronaviruses, the replication mechanism within a cell is well conserved and thus the proteins involved.
+* For coronaviruses, the replication mechanism is well conserved and thus the proteins involved.

 Examples of well conserved proteins for coronaviruses are:
 * RNA viruses need to duplicate their RNA for replication, which requires an RNA-dependent RNA polymerase protein.
 This protein is well conserved [to check, citation coming].